skip navigation

 Can players participate in other activities?

 It is not unusual for players to be involved in other sports or extra-curricular activities.
 Please take into consideration the commitment to the team and team participation.
 For example, if two girls are missing for a play date the coach only has two players on the bench to substitute.
 It is important to contact the coach sufficiently ahead of time when a practice or play date will be missed.
-Communication with the coach is key to a successful year.
+Communication with the coach is key to a successful season.

-What is an NCR Officiating Clinic?
+What is an Officiating Clinic?